-All overseas students who accept an offer of a place will have to pay a fee deposit, which is a third of the year's fees.
+All overseas students who accept an offer of a place will have to pay a non-refundable fee deposit, which is a third of the year's fees.

 This information is part of a government initiative to enhance the material that higher education institutions provide about their degree programmes.

 It is one of many sources of information which will enable you to make an informed decision on what and where to study.